Mystery Science Theater 3000: Influence

+A frame from Manos: The Hands of Fate, featuring the satyr-like character Torgo.
+Manos was brought out of obscurity by MST3K, and MST3K would incorporate Torgo in several skits (typically played by Nelson).

 Through MST3K, many obscure films have been more visible to the public, and several have since been considered some of the worst films ever made and are voted into the Bottom 100 on the Internet Movie Database.
 Of note is Manos: The Hands of Fate, which was riffed on by MST3K in its fourth season.
 Manos was a very low-budget film produced by Hal Warren, a fertilizer salesman at the time, taking on a dare from a screenwriter friend to show that anyone could make a horror film.
 The film suffered from numerous production issues due to its limited filming equipment, and many critics describe the result using a riff from MST3K, in that "every frame of this movie looks like someone's last-known photograph".
 The MST3K episode featuring Manos was considered one of its most popular and best episodes, and brought Manos into the public light as one of the worst films ever produced.
 The film gained a cult following, and an effort was made to restore the film to high-definition quality from its original film reels.
 MST3K also riffed on three films directed by Coleman Francis: Red Zone Cuba, The Skydivers, and The Beast of Yucca Flats, which brought awareness of Francis' poor direction and low-budget films, similar to that of Ed Wood.
 MST3K also brought to the limelight lackluster works by Bert I. Gordon, primarily giant monster B-movies, that gained attention through the show, and many Japanese kaiju movies imported and dubbed through producer Sandy Frank (jokingly referred to as "the source of all our pain"), particularly those in the Gamera series.